bandaloo/art-maker/README.md

 artMaker.draw(ticks * 60 * 1000);
 ```

+You can override the color palette of the pattern with
+`artMaker.setBackground([r, g, b])`, `artMaker.setForeground1([r, g, b])` and
+`artMaker.setForeground2([r, g, b])`.
+Note that many of the random effects do
+some form of color grading, so the colors you set might be completely
+different in the final image.
+The
+[live demo](https://www.bandaloo.fun/art-maker) is a good way to experiment
+with this; you can override colors with the controls in the top left.

 Note that before 1.0, the generative algorithm might change, thus breaking
 seeds you might have saved from previous versions.
 If you save a shareable
 link from the [live demo](https://www.bandaloo.fun/art-maker) and try to